Natalia-Melo/ProjectExercise2/README.md

 ## Accesing Trello Board
 Ensure that the board id, key and token parameters are uploaded to a .env file to ensure connection with the trello board

+## Running Unit Tests
+To run the unit tests simply input $ pytest in the terminal.